AlexJustAlex2020/google-homepage/README.md

-This is my second project of Odin Project
+Google Home Page Project from The Odin Project

+Diving into HTML and CSS

+Good practice